MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-sf.md

 ms.localizationpriority: medium
 ---

-# the Sales app deployment guide for Salesforce CRM customers
+# Sales app deployment guide for Salesforce CRM customers

 Follow the instructions in this guide to deploy the Sales app for your Salesforce CRM customers.